sketch-hq/SketchAPI/docs/api/DataSupplier.md

 ## Context of the action

-When a user runs a Data plugin, Sketch will forward the request to your plugin, passing a `context.data` object with all the information you need to fulfil the request:
+When a user runs a Data plugin, Sketch will forward the request to your plugin, passing a `context.data` object with all the information you need to fulfill the request:

 | Key                  |                                                                                                                                                                                                                                             |
 | -------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |